Reportage (album): Red Carpet Massacre

-After parting ways with their guitarist the band soon decided to abandon all of the "Reportage" songs, cancel the Youth sessions, and further explore their new musical direction with Dom Brown on guitar and Danja producing and co-writing.
+After parting ways with their guitarist the band soon decided to abandon all of the Reportage songs, cancel the Youth sessions, and further explore their new musical direction with Dom Brown on guitar and Danja producing and co-writing.
 John was quoted as saying, "we were kind of coming to the decision that we were going to let go of all of this music, and we were going to let go of songs that we had been working on for months and months.
 But there was such a thing that we were moving forward, that we were creating this new identity."
 As Rhodes commented later, "Our sound exploded with pop culture's brightest flowers (...)
 The vision became clear".

 Duran Duran wrote and recorded three songs with Timbaland, and they became the starting core of an entirely new album titled Red Carpet Massacre.
-Completed with the help of Hills, Jimmy Douglass and Timberlake, and anticipated by the Falling Down single, Red Carpet Massacre was released on 19 November 2007 to mixed reviews and disappointing sales (it peaked at #44 on the UK album chart compared to the #3 peak position of Astronaut).
+Completed with the help of Hills, Jimmy Douglass and Timberlake, and anticipated by the "Falling Down" single, Red Carpet Massacre was released on 19 November 2007 to mixed reviews and disappointing sales (it peaked at #44 on the UK album chart compared to the #3 peak position of Astronaut).
 As a result, the band broke ties with Epic Records and its parent company Sony.

-In a 2011 interview for the release of their album All You Need Is Now, Nick and John commented on the Reportage/Red Carpet Massacre days.
-According to John Taylor, "That whole project was a fucking nightmare.
+In a 2011 interview for the release of their album All You Need Is Now, Rhodes and John commented on the Reportage / Red Carpet Massacre days.
+According to John, "That whole project was a fucking nightmare.
 We delivered an album to Sony that was a natural-sounding, almost rock album, and they were like 'We need something a bit pop, do you fancy doing a couple of tracks with Timbaland?'
 And around the same time we fell out with Andy, so the Timbaland stuff sounded hugely different from what we'd done before."
-Nick Rhodes expanded: "The thing was, we got an opportunity to work with Timbaland, so we thought 'Great, let's go for it'.
+Rhodes expanded: "The thing was, we got an opportunity to work with Timbaland, so we thought 'Great, let's go for it.'
 We knew it was a risk in terms of what the fans would like, if you're working with someone who is ostensibly an electro/hip hop producer.
 When Timbaland saw the guitar and the bass and the drums come in to the studio, I think he was mortified, because everything's in a box for those guys.
 But I'm really glad we made that album, because in time I think it will stand up."